smk762/komodo-chains-validator/README.md

 - Clone this repo - `git clone https://github.com/smk762/komodo-chains-validator/`
 - Go to the repo folder - `cd komodo-chains-validator`
 - Install pip reqs - `pip3 install -r requirements.txt`
+- Next create a config folder - `mkdir config`
+- Then create a file for your pubkey - `nano ~/komodo-chains-validator/config/pubkey.txt`
+- And enter your pubkey (just the pubkey, nothing else),then save the file and exit.
 - Start the STATSORCL chain with the following parameters (insert your pubkey!):
 ```
 komodod -ac_name=STATSORCL -ac_supply=100000000 -ac_reward=10000000000 -ac_staked=99 -ac_cc=762 -ac_halving=762000 pubkey=[YOUR PUBKEY] -addnode=116.203.120.91 -addnode=116.203.120.163
 ```
 - Import your Notary Node private key - `komodo-cli -ac_name=STATSORCL importprivkey [YOUR_PRIVATE_KEY]`
 - Now stop the chain - `komodo-cli -ac_name=STATSORCL stop`
-- Next create a config folder - `mkdir config`
-- Then create a file for your pubkey - `nano ~/komodo-chains-validator/config/pubkey.txt`
-- And enter your pubkey (just the pubkey, nothing else),then save the file and exit.
+- You can test everything is working as expected with `python3 nn_report_hash.py`
 - Last step is to setup a service for the nn_report_hash.py script, so it will restart on reboot, and run in the background.
 - Create a file with ` sudo nano /lib/systemd/system/kmd_sync_report.service`, then populate it as below: